For why you'd use lookup tables and how to upload them, see Lookup tables.

 WHERE hostname IN(FROM lookup(myHosts)SELECT uniques(myHost))

-Using JOIN queries can make your data more understandable.
+Using JOIN queries can make your data easier to understand.
 For example, this query for a custom event type uses the storeNames table to show the store names along with the total sales.
-Also notice this allows a limit of 10,000: that's because lookup tables support a higher limit than other NRQL data types.

 FROM StoreEvent